YingHu1234/PetStore/README.md

 ## 🧐 About <a name = "about"></a>

-The standalone databases mostly perform functions for their own departments, in order to save the time of retrieving data from multiple sources, a data warehouse which is a multi-dimensional database can help to store large historical data.
+PetStore is a nationwide seller of pets.
+There are standalone databases and mostly perform functions for their own departments of animal supply, merchandise supply, customer order with delayed inter-departmental communications.
+PetStore wants to make all the data accessible to all users to increase visibility across different functions and business processes.

 ![working](https://media.giphy.com/media/h8mSIeTWzDFooj3hgT/giphy.gif)